alexmaco/rust-workshop/DAY_2.md

 - `collect()` does not create an iterator.
 It calls `next` on the iterator it receives, and adds all the elements it yields into the final collection

 Practical consequences:
-- iterators are "lazy": we can construct complicated iterations, and perform them later
+- iterators are "lazy": we can construct complicated iterations, and use them later
 - in order to perform an iteration on the spot, we usually use `for`, or call `.collect()`

 Usual methods to start iteration: